Created: 11 Dec 2024

 Unlike traditional keyword searches a machine learning-based semantic search system uses its training data to recognize the relationships between terms.
 For instance, in a keyword search, "coffee" and "espresso" might be treated as unrelated terms.
 However, a semantic search system understands that these words are closely linked through their association with beverages and cafés.
 As a result, a search for "coffee and espresso" might prioritize showing results for popular cafés or coffee-making techniques at the top.

-As we discussed before, RAG uses vector databases and embeddings to retrieve relevant information.
-But what we haven't discussed yet is that RAG doesn't rely solely on embeddings or vector databases.
+As we already know, the RAG system relies on vector databases and embeddings for extracting relevant content.
+However, we have not yet mentioned that the RAG system does not depend only on embeddings or vector databases.

-A RAG system can use semantic search to pull relevant documents from various sources, whether it's an embedding-based retrieval system, a traditional database, or a search engine.
-The system then formats snippets from those documents and integrates them into the model's prompt.
+It is possible to employ semantic search within the RAG system for obtaining relevant content from several different sources – be it an embedding-based retrieval system, a traditional database, or a search engine.
+Afterwards, excerpts from those documents get formatted and incorporated into the model's prompt.

 What is a RAG search engine?

-For example, imagine a customer service chatbot for an e-commerce company that integrates both an external search engine like Google and an internal search engine designed to access the company's knowledge base.
+As an illustration, consider a customer service chatbot for an e-commerce organization that can access not only an external search engine like Google but also an internal search engine that would enable access to information available in the knowledge base of the company.

 Some RAG history